ciardorje/Multi-Season_Spatial_MSOM/README.md

 * ```bOCV[sp,1:nOCV]``` = A 2D matrix (species by covariate) containing the slope (b or beta) parameters for each of our predictor variables (also known as covariates).
   * These are calculated independently for each species.
   * We can have as many predictors as we want, so to keep the model tidy I have included these parameters in a matrix with the same number of columns as predictor variables, i.e. ```1:nOCV```, where nOCV represents the number of predictors: number(n) of occurence(O) covariates(CV).
+  * A quick note: this model assumes that the effects of covariates (i.e., burning, logging, etc.) on each species are consistent across years.
+This is a fair assumption, and if we were to allow these effects to vary between years it would likely result in a very complex model with very uncertain results.
 * ```siteOCV[j,y,1:nOCV]``` = A 3D matrix (sites by year by covariate) containing the values of the predictor variables at each site in each year.
   * You can include whatever you want as predictor variables/covariates (e.g., burn status, average temperature, etc. - whatever variables you think might affect a species' occurrence probability).